rot256/noise-extension-ask/ask.md

 - Christopher Wood (christopherwood07@gmail.com)
 - David Wong (davidwong.crypto@gmail.com)

-And in particular the [ASK proposal outlined by Trevor Perrin](https://moderncrypto.org/mail-archive/noise/2018/001713.html).
-From which both terminology and implementation details has been lifted into this document.
+And in particular the ASK proposal outlined by Trevor Perrin from which both terminology and implementation details has been lifted into this document.

-# 8. References
+# 9. References